LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 **Note:** the screenshot is captured at the size that the VM is sized to,  when screenshot button is clicked.

-If you use this method, the screenshot is automatically added in the lab instructions where your mouse cursor is.
+If you use this method, the screenshot is stored in LOD and automatically added in the lab instructions where your mouse cursor is.
 Please keep in mind that when you take a screenshot using this method, you take a screenshot of the entire desktop of the VM, which may not be desirable.

 The following are some best practices for incorporating screenshots into your lab: